-Subsection (a) provides that any individual, including a potential respondent, may register Canadian protection orders.
+Subsection (a) provides that any person, including a potential respondent, may register Canadian protection orders.
+This reason behind this provision is to ensure that all parties have the opportunity to provide relevant information to the State.
+Orders, for example, may be modified with custody arrangements.
 Subsection (a) also requires that a person seeking to register a Canadian protection order must present a certified copy of that order.
-The copy must be a writing on paper, thus exempting this requirement from the provisions of the Uniform Electronic Transactions Act.
+The copy must be a writing on paper, thus exempting this requirement from the provisions of the Uniform

+Electronic Transactions Act.

-Subsection (c) provides that if the state has registered orders that are no longer in effect or are inaccurate, these orders must be removed from the registry or, in the case of error, corrected.
+Subsection (c) provides that if the State has registered orders that are no longer in effect or are inaccurate, these orders must be removed from the registry or, in the case of error, corrected.
 Each government's law regarding the management of records governs the precise method of how state and federal registries manage their registries, including the deletion of inaccurate information.